-This Sunday marks the two hundredth anniversary of Constitution’s most famous battle.
-On August 19, 1812, the ship met and defeated the British frigate Guerriere.
+August 19, 2012 marks the two hundredth anniversary of USS Constitution’s most famous battle.
+On that day in 1812, the ship met and defeated the British frigate HMS Guerriere.
 It was a decisive victory, as sensational then as it is interesting today.
 It was not the first American naval victory of the war (that honor went to USS Essex’s crew, who captured HMS Alert on August 13), but it won ever-lasting laurels for the victors and established Constitution (newly christened “Old Ironsides”) as a household name.

-Constitution’s log gives the best description of what happened next:
+Constitution’s log1 gives the best description of what happened next:

 19 Aug 1812 [Wednesday]

 “At 2 PM discovered a Sail to the Southward made all sail in chace, at 3 PM perceived the chace to be a Ship with her Starboard Tacks on board, close hauled by the wind, at 1/2 past closing fast with the chace who appeared to be a Frigate, at 1/4 before 5 PM the Frigate lay her Main Topsail to the Mast, Took in our Top Gallant Sails, Staysails, flying Jib, hauled the Courses up, took 2d Reef in the Topsails, and sent down the Royal Yards, and got all snug, and ready for action and beat to Quarters, at which our Crew gave three Cheers…”